 - Duly completed Emigrant Registration Form

-My seminar in Cebu was scheduled and 100% confirmed for several weeks.
+My seminar in Cebu was scheduled and 100% confirmed in several weeks.
 However, some days ago I got a call from the CFO office that they will be closed on my schedule due to a city event.
 I got a little angry because I have already booked nonrefundable tickets and hotels.
-But I said to myself, I need to focus on the solution.
+I said to myself, I need to focus on the solution.
 I got a new schedule two days later and also a reminder of the weaknesses in our bureaucracy.
-The CFO is created to help and protect Filipinas who are going abroad, not to create problems for them.
 I will post my experiences with the CFO seminar when I have done it, and I hope that my evaluation will be a good one 🙂

 ^^^Check out the Part 2 of this series^^^